foxriver76/ioBroker.denon/README.md

 # ioBroker.denon [![Build Status](https://travis-ci.org/foxriver76/ioBroker.denon.svg?branch=master)](https://travis-ci.org/foxriver76/ioBroker.denon)
 =================
 ## Installation
-You can either install the adapter via the ioBroker web interface or on the machine.
+You can either install the adapter via the ioBroker web interface or on your local machine.

 ### Browser-based
-1. Open your ioBroker web interface in a browser (eg: 192.168.30:8081)
+1. Open your ioBroker web interface in a browser (eg: 192.168.30.70:8081)
 2. Click on Tab "Adapters" --> Install from Custom URL.
 ![Custom URL](/documentation/installFromCustomURL.png)
 3. Click on "Custom" and paste following URL: